jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

 <img src='https://upload.wikimedia.org/wikipedia/commons/9/9d/SQL_Joins.svg' />

-We can perfor joins on pair RDDs as well.
+We can perform joins on pair RDDs as well.
 We can consider pair RDDs to be somewhat like SQL tables with just a primary key and a single column to go with it.
 Let's quickly create a toy dataset to illustrate the join operators in PySpark.
 Here, we have a list of names, ages, and their countries of origin.
 To best demonstrate the join operation, we intentionally create a mismatch of keys in the `ages_rdd` and `countries_rdd`.

 ```python